Your body changes the chemical energy contained within the food you eat into the energy you need to stay alive.

 |Adult male with an active job||14,000|

-The energy needs depend on age and lifestyle.
+Energy needs depend on age and lifestyle.
 An active person requires more energy than a person who works at a computer most of the day.
 A teenage boy will typically need more energy than a teenage girl of the same age, often because teenage boys are likely to be physically bigger than teenage girls - this isn't always the case though and depends on the lifestyle they lead.

 It's important to provide your body with the correct amount of energy.

 If a person takes in a lot of energy but does not lead an active lifestyle then they may become overweight, but a person who doesn't take in enough energy may become underweight, both of which can cause health issues.